TheSciBoy/npyscreen/docs/source/application-objects.rst

     Immediately stop editing the current form and switch to the specified form.

-.. py:method:: NPSAppManaged.switchFormPrevious()
+.. py:method:: NPSAppManaged.switch_form_previous()

     Immediately switch to the previous form in the history.

-.. py:method:: NPSAppManaged.resetHistory
+.. py:method:: NPSAppManaged.reset_history

     Forget the previous forms visted.

-.. py:method:: NPSAppManaged.getHistory
+.. py:method:: NPSAppManaged.get_history

     Get a list of the Forms visited